The backside clove hitch is a new way of thinking about the process of transitioning from climbing to rappel.

 Advocated by professional guides Marc Chavin and Rob Coppolillo, this method uses the climbing rope coming off of the leader’s connection to the anchor as the primary anchor point for the follower, as opposed to the anchor itself.

-Marc and Rob are co-authors of “The Mountain Guide Manual”, where they discuss this technique.
+Marc and Rob are co-authors of the excellent book “The Mountain Guide Manual”, where they discuss this technique.
 I was also fortunate enough to take a clinic with them a couple of years ago, where they showed this method.

 It's also covered pretty well in this article from climbing.com.